Jack12816/greppy/docs/guide/12_binaries.md

 **Synopsis:** greppy --generate context

-The context generation of an working application context is just some keystrokes away.
+The context generation of a working application context is just some keystrokes away.
 This operation will ask you some questions to setup the new application context.